 Curriculum – M.S. in Systems Engineering

 The online Master of Science in systems engineering is designed to equip students with the skills they need to design, analyze and optimize complex systems for efficiency and quality.
-It comprises 36 required credit hours, of which 24 are the same core requirements as for the M.S. in engineering management, and the remaining 12 focus on the area of specialization.
+Each course is three credits, comprising 36 total required credit hours.

 To learn more about GW’s online Master of Science in engineering programs and download a free brochure, fill out the fields below.
 If you have any additional questions, please call (877) 221-9868 to speak to an admissions counselor.